-First, before you go running to the company, make sure that you yourself did not attract the rats, for example by storing food or sweets in your unit.
+Before running to the company, make sure that you yourself did not attract the rats, for example by storing food or sweets in your unit.
 Most likely, your rental agreement has a term that would prohibit you from keeping any such items in the facility.

 Next, you should immediately contact your storage facility company.
-The company might not be aware of the rodent problem, and should quickly call an exterminator to mitigate the infestation and damage.
+The company might not be aware of the rodent problem, and it should quickly call an exterminator to mitigate the infestation and damage.

 Rent abatement for the month when you saw the rodents would be a reasonable amount of compensation.
-Therefore, it is in the company's best interest to address the situation and attempt to make you whole – especially if it could do this with just a few hundred dollars.
+Therefore, it is in the company's best interest to address the situation and attempt to make you whole, especially if it could do this with just a few hundred dollars.